uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 $ cf set-env greeting-config SPRING_PROFILES_ACTIVE qa
 $ cf restart greeting-config
 ```
 You can safely ignore the _TIP: Use 'cf restage' to ensure your env variable changes take effect_ message from the CLI.
 Our app doesn't need to be restaged but just re-started.

+Then confirm quotes are being served from ``http://quote-service-qa.cfapps.io/quote``

 ### Cloud Bus